Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 It should also be noted that the choice of a user to configure a single resolver (or a fixed set of resolvers) and an encrypted transport to use in all network environments has both advantages and disadvantages.
-For example, the user has a clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
+For example, the user has a clear expectation of which resolvers have visibility of their query data.
+However, this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
 Commitments from resolver operators to minimize such tracking as users move between networks are also likely to play a role in user selection of resolvers.

 More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity.